 Ms Elizabeth Black

-- Lecturer in Leadership and Management (Educational Leadership & Policy)
+- Lecturer in Leadership and Management in Childhood Practice (Educational Leadership & Policy)

 I joined the University of Glasgow in January 2017 from a professional background in early learning and childcare, having worked with children and young people aged 0 - 14 in various practitioner, leadership and management roles.
 I have worked in early years in the Czech Republic and benefitted from placement experience in the Netherlands.
 My undergraduate study of Social Policy informs my understanding of Childhood Practice as a policy-driven field.
 More recently, my Masters dissertation focused on childcare practitioners’ perceptions of numeracy.